domsldick/ImplementingProperties/README.md

 //Remove the value for the given name remove(name)
 ```
 <p>So with this API you have the full access to your property lists.
-Each Property List should implement this API.
+Each property list should implement this API.
 Additionally it is possible to implement a further method `filter` to iterate over the properties with a given criteria.</p>

 <p>Thinking back to our example of Lionel Messi and Leon Goretzka it is important to always keep in mind that a property can have a parent or prototype property which it inherits from.
 By the concrete implementing of the core API (e.g. in HashMap) it is important to check for parent properties.</p>

 #### Implementing the Core API

-<p>Now let's go through the implementation on a concrete implemntation example.
-We have a interface Properties which represents our named core API:</p>
+<p>Now let's go through the implementation on a concrete implementation example.
+We have an interface "Properties" which represents our named core API:</p>

 ```java
 interface Properties<N, V> {